Generating Evidential BEV Maps in Continuous Driving Space: Method

 \paragraph{\textbf{U-Net}} Given its high performance on point-wise feature extraction and representation, U-Net~\cite{ronneberger2015u} is utilized as the backbone of our model.
 Figure \ref{fig:pipeline} depicts the general structure of the U-Net with our customized encoding.
 First, the input features are voxelized with a Multi-Layer Perceptron ($\operatorname{mlp}$) as described by Eq~\eqref{eq:voxelize1},

-where $\mathbf{v}$ is the set of points belonging to a voxel and $[\cdot, \cdot]$ represents the concatenation operation.
+where $\mathbf{v}$ is the set of points belonging to a voxel, $f_{i}^\text{in}$ denotes the input feature of point $i$, and $[\cdot, \cdot]$ represents the concatenation operation.
 Then, the voxel features $\Tilde{f}_{\mathbf{v}}$ are calculated by averaging the encoded point features $\Tilde{f}_{vi}$ that belong to the voxel, as denoted in Eq~\eqref{eq:voxelize2}.

 Afterwards, the encoded voxels are fed to the four convolutional blocks.
 Namely, $\operatorname{conv1}$ contains only one layer to digest the input. $\operatorname{conv2}$ to $\operatorname{conv4}$ consist of three convolutional layers, in which a previous layer down-samples the sparse tensors.
 Each sparse convolutional layer is followed by batch normalization and Leaky ReLU activation.
 In the upsampling layers, the transposed convolutional layers have a similar structure as the counterparts in the downsampling layers.
 The features from the shortcuts of the convolutional layers are all concatenated with the features from the transposed convolutional layers.
 In the end, we concatenate the voxel features with the encoded point features $\Tilde{f}_{vi}$ to de-voxelize the stride-one voxels and obtain features $P_0$ for each point.
 It is worth mentioning that all the convolutional layers in this network are implemented with Minkowski Engine \cite{mink_choy20194d} over sparse voxels to decrease the computational load.